If you don't yet have an account with ProSolutions Training, please fill in your first and last name (as you would like them

 protect your information, you should use your personal email account, and not an address you share with other people.

 This account is all you need to get started: purchase courses, view coursework, take tests, and print certificates!

 How educators can manage change in their institutions

 It was Greek philosopher Heraclitus who stated, "The only thing that is constant is change."
 It's also something that leaders in education know all too well.
 Whether it's regular staff turnover or adjusting to new regulations and requirements from government agencies at all levels, the administrators of schools and early education programs must not only be ready to make adjustments to procedures and protocols but also get staff members to accept and implement the required changes.

-According to the Oregon School Boards Association, these changes may involve government mandates, merit-based pay programs, professional development initiatives, or new standards for teacher evaluation.
-Changes related to these programs make it essential that the new regulations and rules are accepted and implemented with all stakeholders on board.
+Changes related to educational programs make it essential that the new regulations and rules are accepted and implemented with all stakeholders on board.
 Here are a few ways that education leaders can effectively implement change in their organizations.

-Accept criticism It may be frustrating to have a well-considered change immediately rejected by staff when it's presented or even still in the planning stages.
-The ASCD (formerly the Association for Supervision and Curriculum Development) says that such resistance is perfectly reasonable, but that questioning and criticism can be a good thing.
+It may be frustrating to have a well-considered change immediately rejected by staff when it's presented or even still in the planning stages.
+Resistance to change is something many employers face by their staff, but that questioning and criticism can be a good thing.
 People who are wary of change can sometimes ask the pertinent questions that those who are ready to accept it fail to ask or even consider.
 Being challenged in that way can force us to rethink our proposal for change and address important points that can make the plan work even better.